 The funded activities were found to be in line with the goals of the Consolidated Plan and Neighborhood Revitalization Strategy Area Plan.
-Funded projects will be located in the Bowling Green Reinvestment Area - six census tracts containing the lowest incomes, oldest housing stock, and highest concentration of minorities in comparison to the rest of the City.
+Funded CDBG projects will be primarily located in the Bowling Green Reinvestment Area (BGRA) - six census tracts containing the lowest incomes, oldest housing stock, and highest concentration of minorities in comparison to the rest of the City.
 Allocation priorities are a result of consensus amongst neighborhood residents, key stakeholders, and City staff.
 Obstacles to addressing underserved needs include limitations of funding and eligible programmatic activities.
+HOME funds will be prioritized to address affordable housing citywide as the need extends beyond the BGRA and opportunities for investments will be contingent upon partnerships for projects from various locations throughout the City.